idlesign/makeapp/docs/source/quickstart.rst

     $ makeapp new my_new_app /home/librarian/mynewapp/ -d "My application." --author "The Librarian"

-This will create a decent application skeleton (setup.py, docs, tests, etc.) and initialize Git repository.
+This will create a decent application skeleton (``pyproject.toml``, docs, tests, etc.) and initialize Git repository.

 Get some help on command line switches: